ayimdji/local-chatbot/README.md

     (localbot_env) % pip install langchain, streamlit
     ```

-- In the `src/web-app/` folder, update the shell script `chatweb.sh` to match both the path of your python environment and the path to `chat_streamlit.py` file.
+- In the `src/web-app/` folder, update the shell script `chatweb.sh` to match both the path of your python environment and the path to `chat_streamlit.py`.
   - Replace `/path/to/your/python/env` by the actual path of your python environment
   - Replace `/path/to/repo/folder/` by the full path of the `local-chatbot` repository you cloned.